Robbie Francevic: Bathurst 1000

 After sitting out most of 1987 without a drive, Francevic was drafted by Frank Gardner to co-drive the second of the JPS Team BMW's M3s at the Sandown 500 and Bathurst 1000, which (Bathurst) for 1987 had become a round of the World Touring Car Championship.
 Driving with the team's engine builder come driver Ludwig Finaur, Francevic finished fifth at Sandown before going on to his best ever Bathurst finish with sixth outright and second in class.
 During the race rain storms that hit late at Bathurst, Francevic, unable to see through a fogged up windscreen, accidentally ran over a pit lane marshal when coming into the pits, thankfully without any injury reported.
 The marshal wrote an official complaint to the race stewards over the incident, but due to the circumstances no action was taken.

 For 1988, Francevic and long time backer Mark Petch secured a Ford Sierra RS500 from Walter Wolf Racing in West Germany to run in the 1988 Australian Touring Car Championship, but only started one race (Round 3 at Winton) and was excluded before practice of Round 5 in Adelaide due to illegal build components on the Sierra and the championship run was abandoned in the effort to get the car right (Wolf racing had built the Sierra to European Touring Car Championship (ETCC) standards which allegedly included a more liberal interpretation of the Group A rules than the Confederation of Australian Motor Sport (CAMS) allowed in Australia).
 At the time Francevic claimed that CAMS were trying to drum him out of the championship and that his sponsorship deals were only valid if he raced.
-As a result of not racing, the team lost its major sponsor and another needed to be found.
-The team then fronted with a new Sierra, and a new major sponsor in New Zealand confectionery company Whittaker's was found in time for the 1988 Bathurst 1000 where he teamed with Wolf Racing's lead driver and 1985 Bathurst winner Armin Hahne.
-Two engine failures in practice saw them only qualify 14th while overheating finished their race on lap 103 after running strongly in the top 3 for over 70 laps.
+As a result of not racing, the team did in fact lose its major sponsor and another needed to be found.
+The team then fronted with a new Sierra (also built by Wolf but with stricter adherence to the rules), and a new major sponsor in New Zealand confectionery company Whittaker's was found in time for the 1988 Tooheys 1000 at Bathurst where Robbie teamed with Wolf Racing's lead driver and 1985 Bathurst winner Armin Hahne.
+Two engine failures in practice saw them only qualify 14th while overheating finished their race on lap 103 after running strongly in the top 3 for most of the previous 70 laps.